Asymptotic analysis and efficient random sampling of directed ordered acyclic graphs: Asymptotic results

 where~$v_{n,p}$ is the number of variations of size~$n$ having exactly~$p$ zeros, which is equal to~$n!/p{!}$ by Lemma~\ref{lem:var}.
 Moreover, the tail of their probability distribution is more than exponentially small:

 where the first error term depends only on~$n$ and the second depends on~$q$ and is uniform in~$n$.
+In fact, it is straightforward to show that the distribution of the number of zeros in a uniform variation of size~$n$ converges in distribution to a Poisson law of parameter~$1$.

-Now, recall that DOAG labelled transition matrices are a sub-class of variations matrices, and that the number of non-zero entries in these matrices corresponds to the number of edges of the graph.
-This discussion should make the following result intuitive.
+Now, recall that DOAG labelled transition matrices are a sub-class of variation matrices, and that the number of non-zero entries in these matrices corresponds to the number of edges of the graph.
+The above discussion should make the following result intuitive.

 \begin{theorem}[Number of edges of uniform DOAGs] The number of edges of a uniform DOAG of size~$n$ is, in expectation,

 \end{theorem}

 \begin{proof} In terms of labelled transition matrices, the theorem translates into: there is at most a linear number of zeros strictly above the diagonal in the matrix.
 This is what we prove here.